-Many routers provide WPA2-PSK (TKIP), WPA2-PSK (AES), and WPA2-PSK (TKIP/AES) as options.
+Many of the best Wi-Fi routers provide WPA2-PSK (TKIP), WPA2-PSK (AES), and WPA2-PSK (TKIP/AES) as options.
 Choose the wrong one, though, and you’ll have a slower, less-secure network.

 Wired Equivalent Privacy (WEP), Wi-Fi Protected Access (WPA), and Wi-Fi Protected Access II (WPA2) are the primary security algorithms you’ll see when setting up a wireless network.
 WEP is the oldest and has proven to be vulnerable as more and more security flaws have been discovered.
 WPA improved security, but is now also considered vulnerable to intrusion.
 WPA2, while not perfect, is currently the most secure choice.
 Temporal Key Integrity Protocol (TKIP) and Advanced Encryption Standard (AES) are the two different types of encryption you’ll see used on networks secured with WPA2.
 Let’s take a look at how they differ and which is best for you.